Producer Rights Denmark (PRD)

 2.1 The Organisation is a non-profit organisation whose object is to manage copyright on behalf of film and TV producers, etc, in order, inter alia, to redistribute copyright revenue received from Copydan rights organisations.

-3.1 Film and TV producers and other AV producers, music producers, film and TV distributors and other individual or collective holders of producers’ rights to film, TV and other audiovisual productions, regardless of whether the rights involved are acquired author’s rights or rights under section 67 of the Danish Copyright Act, can become members of the Organisation.
-Broadcasters cannot become members.
+3.1 Film and TV producers and other AV producers, film and TV distributors and other individual or collective holders of producers’ rights to film, TV and other audiovisual productions, regardless of whether the rights involved are acquired author’s rights or rights under section 67 of the Danish Copyright Act, can become members of the Organisation.
+Broadcasters and streaming services cannot become members.
 On the Organisation’s request, holders of producers’ rights must forward documentation of the producers’ rights they own or represent.

 3.2 Members must comply with the Organisation’s statutes and the decisions made by its competent bodies.